maziars/GRAPHSP_Topology_Identification_Optimal_Design_Networks/README.md

 - D_comp: This file contains the main dense matrix computation routines that use BLAS routines

 - PCG_Solver: Contains the diagonaly preconditioned conjugate gradient method for finding the Newtone step in IP

+- IP_solver: Contains the routin for doing interior point method